 “We sit on some amazing primary product and that’s been the important thing.
 We took advantage of what we have and now you can see it — there’s a growing confidence in the Irish food scene.
 It’s absolutely unbelievable the change that’s occurred and what’s happening here now,” says Lewis, who worked at restaurants in Geneva, Switzerland before returning to his homeland and eventually opening Chapter One in 1993.

 The restaurant’s name is inspired by its location beneath the Dublin Writers Museum.
 It is a fine-dining establishment, with elegantly appointed tables and eye-catching wall decor, but not overly decorative cuisine.
 Lewis steers away from trends such as molecular gastronomy and also reins in any temptation to plate dishes that are extravagantly artistic.
-His aim is to showcase Ireland’s richness of products — from some of the best dairy on the planet to sustainably raised meat and fish — and the result is exquisite dishes.
-A set menu might start with a Japanese-inspired tapioca dish where Ballyhoura mushrooms and surprisingly sweet leeks are blended with the grain’s beads.
+His aim is to showcase Ireland’s richness of products — from some of the best dairy on the planet to sustainably raised meat and fish — and the result is exquisite.
+A set menu might start with a Japanese-inspired tapioca serving where Ballyhoura mushrooms and surprisingly sweet leeks are blended with the grain’s beads.
 It leaves the diner with a sensation of forms and tastes that will instantly introduce you to Lewis’s talent and intentions.
 A start like that needs to be balanced with an equally impressive finish and the dessert “Flavours and textures of Irish milk and honey” — a name that sounds like it could have come from a James Joyce phrase — is a delicious collection of treats.
 It includes creme brûlée, ice cream, panna cotta, and meringue.

 As sweet as that is, what truly sets Chapter One apart is its service.
 Attentive without being distracting, friendly, and deeply knowledgeable, the staff matches Lewis’s skill in the kitchen with a high quality of service, an ingredient that is just as certain to make your time in Dublin memorable as a visit to any of its popular sites.